-This story is reprinted courtesy of Project Gutenberg.
+Reprinted courtesy of Project Gutenberg and their open source license.
 View the source text.

 The World That Couldn’t Be